Percy Bysshe Shelley: Marriage to Mary Godwin

 Shelley married Mary Godwin on 30 December, despite his philosophical objections to the institution.
 The marriage was intended to help secure Shelley's custody of his children by Harriet and to placate Godwin who had refused to see Shelley and Mary because of their previous adulterous relationship.
 After a prolonged legal battle, the Court of Chancery eventually awarded custody of Shelley and Harriet's children to foster parents, on the grounds that Shelley had abandoned his first wife for Mary without cause and was an atheist.

-In March 1817 the Shelleys moved to the village of Marlow, Buckinghamshire, where Shelley's friend Thomas Love Peacock lived.
-The Shelley household included Claire and her baby Allegra, both of whose presence was resented by Mary.
+In March 1817, the Shelleys moved to the village of Marlow, Buckinghamshire, where Shelley's friend Thomas Love Peacock lived.
+The Shelley household included Claire and her baby Allegra, both of whose presence Mary resented.
 Shelley's generosity with money and increasing debts also led to financial and marital stress, as did Godwin's frequent requests for financial help.

-On 2 September Mary gave birth to a daughter, Clara Everina Shelley.
-Soon after, Shelley left for London with Claire, which increased Mary's resentment towards her step-sister.
-Shelley was arrested for two days in London over money he owed, and attorneys visited Mary in Marlowe over Shelley's debts.
+On 2 September, Mary gave birth to a daughter, Clara Everina Shelley.
+Soon afterwards, Shelley left for London with Claire, which increased Mary's resentment towards her stepsister.
+Shelley was arrested for two days in London over money he owed, and attorneys visited Mary in Marlow over Shelley's debts.

 Shelley took part in the literary and political circle that surrounded Leigh Hunt, and during this period he met William Hazlitt and John Keats.
 Shelley's major work during this time was Laon and Cythna, a long narrative poem featuring incest and attacks on religion.
 It was hastily withdrawn after publication due to fears of prosecution for religious libel, and was re-edited and reissued as The Revolt of Islam in January 1818.
 Shelley also published two political tracts under a pseudonym: A Proposal for putting Reform to the Vote throughout the Kingdom (March 1817) and An Address to the People on the Death of Princess Charlotte (November 1817).
 In December he wrote "Ozymandias", which is considered to be one of his finest sonnets, as part of a competition with friend and fellow poet Horace Smith.